IHE Devices

 • the patient identity provided corresponds to a known person in an appropriate status (e.g., admitted)

 After these checks, the Manager records the result and returns an appropriate positive or negative commit-level acknowledgement to the Reporter.
-If a positive commit-level acknowledgement is sent, an application-level acknowledgment may be sent to the Reporter after the association or disassociation is processed by the Manager (Additional detail on application acknowledgement semantics is forthcoming).
+If a positive commit-level acknowledgement is sent, an application-level acknowledgement may be sent to the Reporter after the association or disassociation is processed by the Manager (Additional detail on application acknowledgement semantics is forthcoming).
 The system design must assure that errors are indicated to the appropriate human user(s) in an effective and timely manner so that action can be taken.
 In this case, a technical alert should be raised using the ACM profile, the details of this are out of scope for this document.

 Examples of application level errors that can occur during device patient association processing include the following: